 Pay a company to find you a job

 This is what I did back in New Zealand because I was overwhelmed with the task of finding a job.
-Companies such as IEP in New Zealand and Australia will help you apply for your visa and set you up with an interview at a Canadian ski resort.
+There are employment agencies in different countries that can provide advice and assist in securing visas.
 These companies participate in job expos around the world, and fly their recruiters from each ski resort to one location for you to meet.
 The only downside is that this option is expensive.
-(Going through IEP cost me $800NZD).
-The Working Holiday Club is another agency that Big White Ski resort uses to recruit winter employees.

 Apply directly with Big White Ski Resort

 You can apply for jobs directly with Big White Ski Resort on their website, via the Job Postings page.
 Getting a job with Big White through this channel is the best-case scenario.
 If you're lucky enough to land a job this way you've saved yourself money going through an agency, however, you may be required to meet for a face-to-face interview.

 TIP: Ensure your resume is Canadian-style!